jmp-12/SuperToasts/README.md

 and the [Crouton Library](https://github.com/keyboardsurfer/Crouton).

-This is a Beta release, expect bugs.
+This is a Beta release, expect bugs. <br>

+Version 1.3 is on the way, please check back soon for a very important update!

 ![SuperButtonToast](http://i1331.photobucket.com/albums/w597/JohnPersano/supertoasts_githubimage_zps8a5ceb7c.png)